AlvinHon/distributed-model-inference/README.md

 ## How to setup

 1. Follow [kafka/README.md](/kafka/README.md), you will be able to run kafka cluster in docker containers.
+1. Follow [mariadb/README.md](/kafka/README.md), you will be able to run database(s) in docker containers.
 1. Follow [message/README.md](/message/README.md), you will install the common java package `com.ah.message` for the other java projects in this repo.
 1. Follow [inference-workder/README.md](/inference-worker/README.md), you will be able to run multiple java programs as workers.
 1. Follow [inference-server/README.md](/inference-server/README.md), you will run the REST API server to handle user requests.